ahmadbanijamali/Adaptive-video-streaming/README.md

-# ahmad.banijamali-gmail.com
+# Adaptive video streaming
-Adaptive video streaming
+Adaptive video streaming scenario from Rover using Kuksa running on RPi3.